Abhijeetbyte/Python-Virtual-assistant/README.md

 # Python-Virtual-assistant
 ### VAVO

-Stand for 'Virtual Assistant Version One'.
-A python based programme that uses speech recognition and text-to-speech functions.</br>
+Stand for 'Virtual Assistant Version One' A python based programme that uses speech recognition and text-to-speech functions.</br>
 Google text-to-speech API were used.
 (Only work when the system is online)